Franken says he ‘absolutely’ regrets resigning from Senate

 MINNEAPOLIS (AP) — Former Democratic U.S. Sen. Al Franken of Minnesota told The New Yorker magazine in a story published Monday that he “absolutely” regrets resigning from the Senate after several women accused him of unwanted kissing or touching.

 In the same article, seven current or former senators say they regret calling for Franken’s resignation in December 2017.
-Franken resigned his seat after Leeann Tweeden and seven other women accused him of sexual harassment.
+Franken resigned his seat after conservative talk radio host Leeann Tweeden and seven other women accused him of sexual harassment.

 The article, Franken’s first interview since leaving the Senate, calls into question some of the assertions against Franken and quotes several female former staff members and close friends who described him as physically clumsy but not predatory.